tamascsaba/jsconf-2024-presentation/slides/slides.md

 The right side this is my workstation.
 As you can see I using a standing table with a walking pad.
 It is really important to setup the proper desk and monitor height of the to make it comfortable.

+Sunlight lamp is also affects your mood, therefore your performance.

-The best if the monitor center is front of you eyes and you can lie your fingers to the keyboard.
+The best if the monitor center is front of you eyes and you can lie your fingers to the keyboard (90 degree angle)

+Lets talk about an other important thing

  -->